Skip to content

 If you’re interested, then follow the ‘Elections Nomination’ link that will be provided when they are open, and submit an online nomination form.
 On this same page you will find information about the process of elections, details of when the hustings meeting will take place, and general guidelines.

-You will need to complete the online nomination form with your details, and digitally submit a manifesto and photo to elections@src.gla.ac.uk.
+You will need to complete the online nomination form with your details, and digitally submit a manifesto, manifesto summary, photo, and copy of your student ID to elections@src.gla.ac.uk.
 You will also need to electronically request fellow student sponsors.
 You can do this via the online nomination form.

 Once nominations have closed, a list of candidates will be uploaded onto our website.